rishab2211/ChatX/README.md

     npm run dev
     ```

-6.  **Run the Frontend Application:**
+6.  **Run the Frontend Application (in a new terminal):**
     ```bash
-    cd ../client
+    cd client
     npm run dev
     ```

-7.  **Access the Application:** Open your browser and navigate to the frontend URL (usually `http://localhost:3000` or `http://localhost:5173` for Vite/React).
+7.  **Access the Application:**
+    Open your browser and navigate to `http://localhost:5173` (or the port specified by Vite in your terminal).

 ---

 ## 📖 Usage

-1. Register a new account or log in with existing credentials.
+1.  **Register a new account** or log in with existing credentials.
-2. Update your profile information and picture via the settings/profile section.
+2.  **Update your profile** information and picture via the profile settings.
-3. Use the search bar to find other users.
+3. Use the **search bar** to find other users.
-4. Click on a user to start a direct message conversation.
+4. Click on a user to start a **direct message** conversation.
-5. Create new channels and add members from your contact list.
+5.  **Create new channels** and add members from your contact list.
-6. Join existing channels you are invited to.
-7. Send text messages, emojis, images, or files in chats and channels.
+6. Send text messages, emojis, images, or files in chats and channels.
-8. Switch between Light/Dark/System themes in the settings.
+7. Switch between **Light/Dark/System themes** in the settings.